RBAdelphiStudent/lab02/README.md

 * 3.1415: Float

 ## What would you have to do to add a new field, for example one called name, to a circle object?
-* To add a new field to a circle object,
+* To add a new field (name) to a circle object, I would add this code under the header for the circle class.
+I could later define this field for specific instances of an object.
+* String name;

 ## Write the header for a method named send that has one parameter of type String, and does not return a value.
 * public void send(String message);